tkb-github/attested-conjectures/zetzel.md

 Fuller than the chapter of  *Scribes and Scholars*, the most straightforward explanation of how to write and read an apparatus, and a good account of how textual criticism works, is:

-M. L. West,  *Textual Criticism* and *Editorial Technique*  (1973)
+M. L. West,  *Textual Criticism and Editorial Technique*  (1973)

 West’s is a relatively user-friendly version of the classic exposition of the editorial theory generally known as the Method of Lachmann (on which see further below).
 The theory itself is set out in terse, elegant, and abstract form in a very brief masterpiece:

-P. Maas, Textual Criticism, transl.
+P. Maas, *Textual Criticism*, transl.
 B. Flower (1958)

 Also valuable for judiciousness and lucidity is:

-*R. J. Tarrant, *Texts, Editors, and Readers: Methods and Problems in Latin Textual Criticism.
+\*R. J. Tarrant, *Texts, Editors, and Readers: Methods and Problems in Latin Textual Criticism.
 Roman Literature and its Contexts*.
 Cambridge: Cambridge University Press, 2016.

 ———, “Classical Latin Literature” in D. Greetham, ed.,  *Scholarly Editing: A Guide to Research*  (1995): 95-148

 You should be aware, however, that the classic theory is not the only theory of textual criticism.
 For medieval or non-literary texts, the most important theoretical work is:

-H. Kantorowicz, Einführung in die Textkritik.
-Systematische Darstellung der textkritischen Grundsätze fur Philologen und Juristen (1921)
+H. Kantorowicz, *Einführung in die Textkritik.
+Systematische Darstellung der textkritischen Grundsätze fur Philologen und Juristen* (1921)

 Postmodern textual theory, which concentrates on reception rather than reconstruction, is also valuable, even for classicists.
 Among the most useful works are: